 - Input your URL into Google PageSpeed Insights for targeted suggestions to improve and optimize your site’s loading speed.
 It runs on Lighthouse, a more complex but comprehensive site auditing tool.

 - Try using Think With Google’s mobile speed tester, which has some of the same information as PageSpeed Insights in a more accessible package.

 To get page-by-page suggestions, your SEO team can generate reports for individual pages using Lighthouse and Google Analytics, and determine if the suggested changes are viable.

-Not ready to use tools?
+Not ready to use these SEO tools?
 Here are a few easy, important tweaks you can implement:

 - Switch to a faster web host.